-I have tried to get each group of tunes onto one page to save paper.
-If the set goes onto a second page it is formatted so that you can have both pages visible on a music stand or in a ring-binder, so don't print them double-sided!
+I have tried to get each group of tunes onto one page (A4 size) to save paper.
+If the set goes onto a second page it is formatted so that both pages can be side-by-side on a music stand or in a ring-binder.

 Most of the sets are as I originally learned them.
 Others are just tunes that I wanted to work on at about the same time.

 The first tunes I transcribed were for the Shiftin Bobbins ceilidh band, which I helped to form in 2000.
 Other tunes I have picked up at sessions throughout my life, or I've been taught at workshops over the years.
 More recently I have been involved in the Riverside Music Project in Stirling and I've transcribed some of their sets also.
 They are listed on a separate page on this website.

 I take no responsibility for the keys indicated.
 They mean something to me, but if you have a better suggestion, please let me know.
 The same goes for any chords marked in the music (although, in this case, they mean nothing to me!).